What is abstraction in computer science?

 Abstraction in computer science is akin to the art of storytelling.
 Just as a good story distills complex narratives into engaging plots and characters, abstraction distills intricate systems into manageable components.
 It allows us to see the forest for the trees, to focus on the essence rather than the minutiae.
 As you navigate the world of software development, consider how abstraction can be both a powerful tool and a double-edged sword.
 Its mastery lies not just in its application, but in the wisdom to know when to abstract and when to delve deep.

-Ask HotBot: What do you learn in computer science?
+Ask HotBot: What is computer science?

 A computer science degree is an academic program that prepares students for careers in the fields of computing and information technology.
 This program encompasses a wide range of topics, from theoretical foundations to practical applications.
 Students gain knowledge in programming, software development, systems analysis, and data management, among other areas.